Tayo the Little Bus

-The series is about four buses in a city populated with anthropomorphic vehicles: Tayo (Bus 120), Rogi (Bus 1000), Lani (Bus 02), and Gani (Bus 1339).
+The series is about four buses in a city, based in Seoul, South Korea, populated with anthropomorphic vehicles: Tayo (Bus 120), Rogi (Bus 1000), Lani (Bus 02), and Gani (Bus 1339).

-Each episode in the start, middle, and end features a brief narration and it has six seasons.
-A spin-off series to Tayo, known as Titipo Titipo, premiered between the main series’ fourth season and fifth season.
+Each episode in the start, middle, and end features a brief narration, and it has seven seasons.
+A spin-off series of Tayo, known as Titipo Titipo, premiered between the main series' fourth season and fifth season.
 Titipo focuses on the titular character named Titipo, a young passenger train the show is named after along with all his friends, who are also trains.
 After the end of Titipo's first season, Tayo's fifth season premiered for English-speaking audiences on October 22, 2018.
 Titipo Titipo was greenlit for a second season.
 Titipo's second season premiered for English-speaking audiences starting November 19, 2020.
 In late 2020, Tayo the Little Bus' 10th anniversary spinoff Tayo and Little Wizards (마법버스 타요) was released.
 This spinoff premiered on Netflix on September 17, 2021.
 The sixth season aired on September 1, 2021.

-The series is available in Korean, English, Spanish, Japanese, Turkish, Indonesian, German, and Russian on the production company's official YouTube channel for the series.
+The series is available in Korean, English, Spanish, Japanese, Mandarin, Turkish, Indonesian, Malay, Thai, German, Bulgarian, and Russian on the production company's official YouTube channel for the series.

 Characters

 Main characters

-The series features seven main characters.
+The series features five main characters.
 Each of the four original characters (Tayo, Gani, Lani & Rogi) is based on the four actual colors and types of Seoul Buses.